apache/trafficcontrol/docs/source/admin/quick_howto/steering.rst

 	:scale: 100%
 	:align: center

-5) As the steering user, assign weights or orders to target delivery services.
+5) As the steering user, assign weights or orders to target Delivery Services.
 Assignments must either have a value for weight or order, but not both.
 The value of weight must be a positive integer, while the value of order can be any integer.
 This will require logging in to Traffic Ops first via ``http://to.kabletown.net/api/1.2/user/login`` and storing the mojolicious cookie.

 	Sample cURL: ``curl -H "Cookie: mojolicious=xxxyyy" -XPUT "https://to.kabletown.net/internal/api/1.2/steering/steering-ds" -d @/tmp/steering.json``